-Thank you for contacting me about funding for local government.
+Thank you for contacting me about local government spending power.

 Thank you again for taking the time to contact me.